-We are organising a monthly seminar series in environmental statistics, where we invite an international speaker to a virtual SSA visit where they present to us on their recent research and take some time to meet interested parties virtually.
+We organise a seminar series in environmental statistics, roughly four per year, where we invite an international speaker to a virtual SSA visit where they present to us on their recent research and take some time to meet interested parties virtually.
 The seminars are typically scheduled on a Friday between 10am and 4pm Sydney/Melbourne/Hobart time, the precise time depending on the speaker’s availability.
 Speakers are available before and after their talk for an hour or so to meet SSA researchers, a sign-up sheet will be distributed in the leadup to each talk.

 Do you have any suggestions for international speakers you would really like to hear from?
-Let us know by emailing David.
+Let us know by emailing David Warton.

 Jun Zhu (University of Wisconsin-Madison) – Change-set analysis for spatial clustering in environmental health.